Shubh

-Shubhneet Singh (born 10 August 1997), known professionally as Shubh, is an Indian rapper-singer and songwriter based in Canada associated with Punjabi music.
-Shubh rose to mainstream in 2021 with his single "We Rollin".
-He released his debut album 'Still Rollin' in 2023.
+Shubhneet Singh (born 10 August 1997), popularly known as Shubh, is an Indian rapper, singer, and songwriter associated with Punjabi music.
+Based in Brampton, Ontario, Shubh rose to mainstream in 2021 with his single "We Rollin".
+He released his debut album Still Rollin in 2023.
 His numerous singles have charted on the Canadian Hot 100, New Zealand Chart, UK Singles Chart and Billboard India.
 His single "Baller" charted on the Canadian Hot 100.
-In 2023, his song "Cheques" from his debut album Still Rollin peaked at number 3 on Billboard India Songs, while album was charted on Canadian Albums Chart and New Zealand Albums Chart.
+In 2023, the song "Cheques" from his debut album Still Rollin peaked at number 3 on Billboard India Songs, while album was charted on Canadian Albums Chart and New Zealand Albums Chart.
+He has officially crossed the 5 billion streams milestone on Spotify, with approximately 5.02 billion streams as of September 2026.

 Early life

-Shubh was born to a Punjabi Sikh family on 10 August 1997 in Punjab, India.
+Shubhneet Singh was born 10 August 1997 in the town of Nangal in Punjab, India, to a Punjabi Sikh family.
 He has an elder brother Ravneet Singh, who is also an actor, singer, vocalist and host.
 He moved to Brampton where his musical career started.

 Career

 2021–2022: musical breakthrough

 Shubh started in 2021 with single "We Rollin", following which he released songs "Elevated" and "Offshore".

 In 2022, Shubh released three singles "No Love", "Baller" and "Her".
 His song "Baller", with music producer Ikky became his most streamed track of all time.
 It charted on Canadian Hot 100 at 68.